FusionAuth/fusionauth-openapi/README.md

 schemathesis run -vvvv --checks not_a_server_error openapi.yaml --base-url http://localhost:9011 -H "Authorization: bf69486b-4733-4470-a592-f1bfce7af580"
 ```

-## Known issues

-While the specification is valid, the generated client libraries haven't been fully exercised.

-* FusionAuth uses polymorphic responses for some API calls, particularly Identity Providers.
-The support for that in client library generation code is problematic, based on our testing.
-I'm not sure if there are workarounds, but it seems like some work is being done.
-See https://github.com/swagger-api/swagger-codegen/issues/10011 and https://github.com/OpenAPITools/openapi-generator/issues/10880#issuecomment-995243186 for an openapi workaround.
-* This spec is built using the [fusionauth-client-builder](https://github.com/fusionauth/fusionauth-client-builder) project JSON files.
-This covers almost all of the API, but not everything.
-A few calls may be missing.
-If you find one that you need, please open a bug report.
-* Deprecated API endpoints are not included.
-* There's no information about what parameters are required or not, because that is not part of the API JSON files.
-* There are certain operations, status codes and security mechanisms (JWT auth, cookies for auth) that are not currently supported because they are not included in the API JSON files.
-* OAuth grant actions aren't currently supported (the /oauth2/ endpoints).
-* There is an issue generating the ruby client libraries. https://github.com/OpenAPITools/openapi-generator/issues/11350 has the repro steps.
-The `RUBY_POST_PROCESS_FILE` environment variable is a workaround.

 ## Postman Collection

 You can also explore around with our API in postman.